Case Study Information

-- Provide a written report in any format they believe appropriate that addresses the issues/questions raised by the Babbitt family in the attached Case Study and accompanying balance sheet and budget.
-The report should set forth their recommendations and include any assumptions and calculations they believe would be helpful for the Babbitt family/judges.
+- Provide a written report in any format they believe appropriate that addresses the issues/questions raised in the attached Case Study and accompanying financial statements.
+The report should set forth their recommendations and include any assumptions and calculations they believe would be helpful for the judges.
 [Note: Three to four students per team.
 Substitutions for good cause are allowed.]

 - The report cover should include names of the student financial planning team, and name of sponsoring teacher, school and school division.